POSE-Lab/i6DL-Edge-Lite/README.md

   - `ImportError: $CONDA_PREFIX/lib/lib/libstdc++.so.6: version 'GLIBCXX_3.4.30' not found (required by /lib/libgdal.so.30)` when running inference: try specifying the location of the required version of libstdc++.so.6 by creating a symbolic link:
   (`ln -s /usr/lib/x86_64-linux-gnu/libstdc++.so.6 $CONDA_PREFIX/lib/libstdc++.so.6`)

-  - `CMake Error: The source "/home/epos-opt/external/progressive-x/CMakeLists.txt" does not match the source "<path>/epos-opt/external/progressive-x/CMakeLists.txt" used to generate cache.
-Re-run cmake with a different source directory.`: Delete CMakeCache.txt
+  - `CMake Error: The source "<container path>/external/progressive-x/CMakeLists.txt" does not match the source "<host path>/external/progressive-x/CMakeLists.txt" used to generate cache.
+Re-run cmake with a different source directory.` when building the Docker images (specifically i6dl-edge-lite-<arch>): This may occur if you have built Progressive-X outside the Docker container first.
+Delete CMakeCache.txt in external/progressive-x/build on the host and re-run `build_all.sh`.
   - `error: 'clamp' is not a member of 'std'` when building Progressive-X: Confirm that the GCC and g++ compilers support the C++ standard 17 by running `gcc -v --help 2> /dev/null | sed -n '/^ *-std=\([^<][^ ]\+\).*/ {s//\1/p}'`.
 Then delete the `build` folder and run CMake again as `cmake .. -DCMAKE_BUILD_TYPE=Release -D PYBIND11_CPP_STANDARD=-std=c++17`